paras-28/ultimate_responsive_utility/README.md

 # utlimate_responsive_utility

-my approach for handling flutter responsiveness stackoverflow answer : https://stackoverflow.com/a/64660557/6603542
+an approach for handling flutter responsiveness stackoverflow answer : https://stackoverflow.com/a/64660557/6603542